gridiron-zone/huddle/x/subspaces/spec/02-concepts.md

 # Concepts

 ## Subspace
-A subspace is a structure representing a specific dApp within the Desmos ecosystem where content can be created.
+A subspace is a structure representing a specific dApp within the Huddle ecosystem where content can be created.
 Each subspace can have its own [sections](#section), [user groups](#user-group) and [permissions](#user-permission).

 ### ID